 Unlike email or other digital marketing campaigns, only direct mail can offer a handwritten note.
-Studies show a personalized note can increase response to a marketing campaign by 30-50% – certainly not a figure to ignore.
-For those looking for something new in their marketing strategy, personalization is the obvious answer.
+A personalized note can increase response to a marketing campaign by 30-50%.
+For those looking for something new in their marketing strategy, personalization may be an answer.

 Why Personalization Works